montylubana09/VividTheoryChallenge/README.md

 ## To run the frontend of the project.

-1. Navigate to the 'Frontend' directory.
+1. Navigate to the 'vividblog' directory.
 2. Open the terminal in the directory.
 3. Type 'npm start' to start the project.